 IUDs are not the magical answer (even if they might seem that way) — they do have listed side effects.
-Paragard lays out like anemia, backaches (interesting), cramping, irregular periods, and vaginal inflammation.
+Paragard lays out side effects like anemia, backaches (interesting), cramping, irregular periods, and pelvic inflammatory disease (pelvic infection).
 Although there aren’t hormonal side effects, women report heavier periods and cramping with this bad boy.
-Mirena, Skyla, Liletta, and Kyleena all site risks of nausea, ovarian cysts, and mood changes.
+Mirena, Skyla, Liletta, and Kyleena all cite risks of nausea, ovarian cysts, and mood changes.

-Both forms of IUD come with the risk of accidental “perforation” or, well, a hole in the uterus–and “expulsion” of the IUD.
+Both forms of IUD come with the risk of accidental “perforation,” or, well, a hole in the uterus and “expulsion” of the IUD.
 Expulsion, you ask?
 Yeah.
 There is a small chance that the IUD can slip out of your uterus.
 Planned Parenthood assures us that this is very rare (occurring between 2 and 10% of women), usually due to improper insertion.
-Doctors do a “string check” about 6 weeks after insertion (there are little teenie strings on the bottom of the IUD for removal) to make sure it’s in there nice and snug.
+Doctors do a “string check” about six weeks after insertion (there are little teenie strings on the bottom of the IUD for removal) to make sure it’s in there nice and snug.
 (You can even check it yourself!)

 To IUD or not to IUD

-Despite the watchouts, studies have deemed both IUD types as “highly acceptable with few unanticipated side effects.”
-And although the copper IUD is slightly more effective (with pregnancy rates between 0.3% and 0.6%) the hormonal IUD is only slightly less effective at (<0.5%).
+Despite the warnings, studies have deemed both IUD types as “highly acceptable with few unanticipated side effects.”
+And although the copper IUD is slightly more effective (with pregnancy rates between 0.3% and 0.6%), the hormonal IUD is only slightly less effective (<0.5%).
 So which to choose?
-Talk to your doctor and she’ll walk you through it.
+Talk to your doctor and she’ll walk you through it:

 - She’ll make sure you’re a great candidate by ensuring you’re not already pregnant and don’t have any infections.